datalad-handbook/book/docs/usecases/HCP_dataset.rst

 .. _copyfile:

-Parallel operations and subsampled datasets
+Parallel operations and subsampled datasets using datalad copy-file
-"""""""""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+At this point in time, the HCP dataset is single, published superdataset with ~4500 subdatasets that are hosted in a :term:`remote indexed archive (RIA) store` at `store.datalad.org <http://store.datalad.org/>`_.
+This makes the HCP data accessible via DataLad and its download easier.
-One downside to gigantic datasets is the time it takes to retrieve all of it.
-Some tricks can help to mitigate this.
+One downside to gigantic nested datasets like this one, though, is the time it takes to retrieve all of it.
+Some tricks can help to mitigate this: Contents can either be retrieved in parallel, or, in the case of general need for subsets of the dataset, subsampled datasets can be created with :command:`datalad copy-file`.

 If the complete HCP dataset is required, subdataset installation and data retrieval can be sped up by parallelizing.
 The gists :ref:`parallelize` and